cfrazier1978/conviction-voting-cadcad/docs/index.md

 # Current CV Experiments

-<a href="https://myexeternalsite.com" target="_blank">My External Site</a>

 ## 1Hive
-The [1Hive](https://www.1hive.org) community has been actively developing Conviction Voting contracts in collaboration with BlockScience and the Commons Stack since early 2019.
-They currently have a DAO live on the xDAI network at [1hive.org](https://www.1hive.org) that uses a native governance token (Honey) to allocate funds to proposals via Conviction Voting.
+The <a href="https://www.1hive.org" target="_blank">1Hive</a> community has been actively developing Conviction Voting contracts in collaboration with BlockScience and the Commons Stack since early 2019.
+They currently have a DAO live on the xDAI network at <a href="https://www.1hive.org" target="_blank">1hive.org</a> that uses a native governance token (Honey) to allocate funds to proposals via Conviction Voting.

-To see Conviction Voting deployed in smart contracts with a basic user interface, check out the [1Hive Github](https://github.com/1Hive/conviction-voting-app).
+To see Conviction Voting deployed in smart contracts with a basic user interface, check out the <a href="https://github.com/1Hive/conviction-voting-app" target="_blank">1Hive Github</a>.

 ## Commons Simulator

-The [Commons Stack](https://www.commonsstack.org) has been working on a 'Commons Simulator' to facilitate user understanding of these novel governance tools, by casting them in a futuristic solarpunk storyline.
-Progress on the simulation and it's Conviction Voting work can be viewed in [the Commons Stack Github repo](https://github.com/commons-stack/coodcad).
+The <a href="https://www.commonsstack.org" target="_blank">Commons Stack</a> has been working on a 'Commons Simulator' to facilitate user understanding of these novel governance tools, by casting them in a futuristic solarpunk storyline.
+Progress on the simulation and it's Conviction Voting work can be viewed in <a href="https://github.com/commons-stack/coodcad" target="_blank">the Commons Stack Github repo</a>.

 <br>